 Kellet’s title page (fig. 3) features three images of the Last Supper: one with the disciples sitting upright for the legal supper, while another has them slouching in the classical manner, but the most prominent is the Eucharistic image which, controversially, has the disciples—or rather eleven of them, minus Judas—kneeling in a row in front of Christ who himself distributes the communion host, the whole scene aglow with Laudian propriety.
 This idea of the apostles kneeling thus would be to many, in the fever-pitch of the 1640s, an idolatrous, crypto-Catholic outrage and an exegetical nonsense, skewing the biblical for the self-serving aggrandizement of the clergy.
 Likewise, the notion that the Last Supper should be so elaborated as though it involved the several courses of a banquet might seem a frippery; the shape of the table in Kellet’s cover-image in fact changes, mid-meal, from the rectangular, altar-like object to the classically-correct sigma, “made in the forme of an halfe moone, the one part of it being cut in with an arch or semicircle,” as Thomas Goodwin reports (Goodwin, Romanae historiae anthologia, 1614, 77).
 Kellet himself goes into some detail on the character of the sigma couch (191), without, it seems, being concerned about what, in film parlance, might be called the continuity issues between one shot and the next.
 Whatever the forgetfulness of the engraver, the overall purpose was this: that the theological, sacramental and typological quandaries of the Eucharist be made to coexist with a literal and historically precise analysis of the text.

 Fig. 3.
-Edward Kellet’s Tricoenivm Christi in nocte proditionis suae: The Threefold Supper of Christ (1641), title page.
+Edward Kellet’s Tricoenivm Christi in nocte proditionis suae: The Threefold Supper of Christ (1641), title page and facing engraving.
+“Images courtesy of Lambeth Palace Library

-With Kellet’s idiosyncratic and doctrinally loaded account in mind, we can return to Browne’s chapter, which having traced the classical and Judaic contexts that might help the reader imagine the scene, then borrows Kellet’s scheme of a threefold supper quite precisely:
+With Kellet’s idiosyncratic and doctrinally loaded account in mind, we can return to Browne’s chapter, which, having traced the classical and Judaic contexts that might help the reader imagine the scene, then borrows Kellet’s scheme of a threefold supper quite precisely:

 The first [supper] was that Legall one of the Passeover, or eating of the Paschall Lamb with bitter herbs, and ceremonies described by Moses [...]
 The second was common and Domesticall, consisting of ordinary and undefined provisions [...]
 The third or later part was Eucharisticall, which began at the breaking and blessing of the bread.
 (385)